gatblau/sentinel/scripts/openshift/readme.md

 ### **PLEASE NOTE!**

-The provided template deploys Sentinel using the **stdout** logger by default.
-The sdtout publisher is only used for testing the Sentinel without really publishing events but writing them out to the logs.
+The provided template deploys Sentinel using the **stdout** option of the logger publisher by default.

+The logger publisher is only used for testing Sentinel without really publishing events but writing them out to the logs - or alternatively to the file system if Sentinel is running outside of Kubernetes.

 To publish events to downstream systems *a different logger must be used*.
 This can be done by modifying the required environment variables for the selected publisher when running the template from the web console.